 Aside from just fueling your body with water to stay hydrated, drinking plenty of fluids keeps your throat and passages lubricated, according to Amanda Carney, director of health coaching at The Well.

 While Alex Caspero, head nutritionist at Hum Nutrition, adds that hot beverages are a must, too: "Hot liquids, like tea, relieve nasal congestion and can soothe the inflamed tissue that lines your nose and throat.
 If you're feeling queasy, grate in some fresh ginger to help calm an upset stomach."
 Inhaling the steam from the drink also stimulates your cilia (the little hair-like structures in your nose and trachea) to sweep germs out.

 Drink Apple Cider Vinegar

-In addition to relieving bloating, boosting energy, and clearing acne, apple cider vinegar can help get rid of sore throats.
-Take it from me: I was feeling sick, so I took a sip of ACV and instantly felt the throat-soothing effects.
+In addition to relieving bloating, boosting energy, and clearing acne, apple cider vinegar can help soothe and get rid of sore throats.
 (Though its important to note that some sore throats can be worsened by ACV, so make sure to consult with your doctor first).